-If an instructor does not appear after the class starts, please promptly inform the Academic Office.
+If an instructor does not appear after the class starts, please promptly inform the Academic Office (academil@apu.ac.jp).
 A class will be cancelled if the instructor does not arrive at the classroom within 20 minutes of the beginning of the class.
 Classes will also be cancelled if public transportation stops due to typhoon, snow, or a strike.